Filene's Department Store: Sale and refurbishment

 After the store closed, the building was marketed and was eventually bought by Vornado Realty Trust of New York.
 Vornado teamed up with Gale International for a $700 million redevelopment of the Filene's site.
 The project contained a 39-story tower including a 280-room hotel, 125-seat restaurant, 475000 sqft of office space, 166 residential condos, 300000 sqft of retail space, and an adjacent park.
-Although the Filene's Building is protected by the Landmarks Commission, it only protected the facade of the buildings.
+Although the Filene's Building was protected by the Landmarks Commission, it only protected the facade of the building.
 This allowed the developers of the site to rip out the building's interior, leaving the exterior to stand on its own.
 However, when the project ran out of money, the site was left completely gutted and missing walls from the razed 1951 and 1973 additions.
 The city of Boston eventually revoked the permit on the project.

 The site was taken over by another developer, Millennium Partners of New York.
 Plans include 135000 sqft of retail on the lower floors and nearly 200000 sqft office space on the upper floors, including a restoration of many original architectural details.
 The project also includes a glass tower next door, which will contain 450 luxury residences and another 95000 sqft of retail space.

 Irish clothing company Primark opened its first U.S. store September 10, 2015, on the first four floors of the restored Burnham Building; Roche Bros. supermarket occupies the basement, with an additional grab-and-go shop at street level on Summer Street.
 Havas and Arnold Worldwide occupy floors 5-8.